By: Jerry Kurtyka

 Will it work?
 Is what we have now working?
 Depends on who you ask.
 If you are one of whom Martín used to call, “the horde,” his term for the local establishment, life is great now so why change it?
 The city is on an orgy of debt-fueled projects and TIRF giveaways that result in a trickle-up economy in which the average taxpayer foots the bill for an investor-developer class.
 Young people are leaving El Paso for greener pastures and growth has slowed.
 In my opinion, it is time for a new generation of leadership to take the reins of the city and give a future back to the ones who will inherit it.

 About the Author:

-Jerry Kurtyka, a retired banker and IT consultant, is an activist whose focus is on water issues and sustainable community.
-He has studied and taught in various sustainability frameworks such as Ecovillage Design Education, Natural Capitalism, Permaculture, Project Drawdown and Pachamama Alliance.
-He was the first Executive Director of the El Paso Housing Finance Corporation and finished his career in 2013 as the Grant Project Manager for the El Paso Public Library’s Virtual Village Program.
-He is currently a community volunteer on the SWIM climate modeling project at UTEP, a 27-year Sierra Club member and on the Steering Committee for the Community First Coalition.
-Kurtika submitted this editorial in his personal capacity and not as part of any organization he is associated with.
+Jerry Kurtyka, a retired banking and IT manager, is an activist whose focus is on water issues and sustainable community.
+He has studied and taught in various sustainability frameworks such as Gaia Education, Natural Capitalism, Permaculture, Project Drawdown and the Pachamama Alliance.
+He was the first Executive Director of the El Paso Housing Finance Corporation and finished his career in 2013 as the Project Manager for the El Paso Public Library’s Virtual Village Program.
+He is currently a community volunteer on the SWIM climate modeling project at UTEP, a long time Sierra Club member and on the Steering Committee for the Community First Coalition.
+Kurtyka submitted this editorial in his personal capacity and not as part of any organization he is associated with.